yetson0/digital-cv/index.md

 ## Experience
 `2022-2023`
 **Vile Monarch** *GameDev Producer.* Two years in game production and team management.
-Produced and delivered Floodland game, two prototypes, and few game pitches.
-Self managed game localization using Python and frameworks; Scrum/Agile administration and new setup for company standards.
+Produced and delivered Floodland game, prototypes and game pitches.
+Self managed game localization with Python and frameworks; Scrum/Agile administration and new company standards setup.
 Youtrack proficient.

 `2022-cur`
 **National Institute of Health**, *Senior Data Scientist.* Health data analysis, research on society's risk factors using Python and data frameworks.
 Cooperation with Warsaw University ICM Team on pandemic Covid-19 preparedness using agent-based modelling predictions.